NCSU-NNDL-Spring26/NNDL_20-Network_Intrusion_Detection/README.md

-# Multi-Class Network Intrusion Detection — Team 20
+# Multi-Class Network Intrusion Detection

 Neural Networks course project using a hybrid deep learning model for network intrusion detection on the NSL-KDD dataset.